rylans/ctci/README.md

 ### Linked Lists

-* 2.1 Write code to remove duplicates from an unsorted linked list
+* 2.1 Write code to remove duplicates from an unsorted linked list.
+* 2.2 Implement an algorithm to find the nth to last element of a singly linked list.